davenquinn/xenoliths/paper/text/abstract.md

 The samples show variable depletion, with residual harzburgites at deeper depths.
 All samples show pronounced trace element re-enrichment.

-Given these constraints from xenolith thermobarometry, forward modeling of thermal evolution is used to construct a range of potential thermal structures corresponding to likely tectonic scenarios for the evolution of the mantle lithosphere beneath coastal California.
-Both a translating relict slab associated with the Monterey Plate and Cretaceous rollback imbrication of the Farallon plate predict reasonable geotherms corresponding to xenolith and geophysical constraints.
-However, the Cretaceous relict slab aligns better with crustal geological constraints.
-The preferred tectonic scenario for construction of the coastal California mantle lithosphere is thus subduction during the late Cretaceous, underplating during rollback extension, and cooling at depth over the Paleogene.
-During the Neogene, a deep slab window at ~80 km depth warmed the mantle lithosphere from the base.
+Given constraints from xenolith thermobarometry, forward modeling of thermal evolution is used to construct a range of potential thermal structures that are tested against plausible tectonic scenarios for the evolution of the mantle lithosphere beneath the region.
+Underplated Late Cretaceous Farallon plate floored by a deep slab window, and underplated Neogene Monterey microplate equally satisfy the thermal constraints, but a shallow Neogene slab window is excluded.
+Underplated Farallon plate best satisfies the crustal geological constraints.
+Given this, the preferred tectonic scenario for the construction of the region’s mantle lithosphere is subduction underplating of Farallon plate during the latest Cretaceous followed by cooling at depth over the Paleogene, and then superposed slab window formation at ~80 km depth during the Neogene.

-This scenario can explain the temperature and depth distribution of the Crystal Knob xenoliths, as well as the paired depletion and re-enrichment signatures recorded by most of the sample set.
-This work shows that the mantle lithosphere beneath the Coast Ranges was constructed in a similar fashion to the mantle lithosphere beneath the Mojave Province.
-Its position near the continental margin subjected it to major thermal pulses related to the cessation of subduction in the Neogene.
+This scenario can explain the temperature and depth distribution of the Crystal Knob xenoliths, as well as the paired depletion and re-enrichment signatures recorded by most of the samples.
+This work shows that the mantle lithosphere beneath the Coast Ranges was constructed in a similar fashion as the mantle lithosphere beneath the Mojave Province; two regions that were in immediate proximity to one another prior to late Neogene-Quaternary dextral offsets along the San Andreas transform system.